 Our generic pharmaceutical sales in EMEA are generated primarily by our wholly owned subsidiaries in Europe, through which we have operations in 21 countries.
 The types of markets within Europe vary from country to country; however, when combined, the European market is the second largest generic pharmaceutical market in the world.
-Within Europe, the generic retail prescription market in Germany is the largest, followed by France, the United Kingdom ("U.K."), Italy and Spain, respectively.
-Of the top ten generic retail prescription markets in Europe, we hold strong positions in several company-branded markets, including the number one market share position in France, the number two market share position in Belgium, Portugal and the Netherlands.
+Within Europe, the generic retail prescription market in Germany is the largest, followed by France, the United Kingdom ("U.K."), Spain and Italy, respectively.
+Of the top ten generic retail prescription markets in Europe, we hold leadership positions in several company-branded markets, including the number one market share position in France, the number two market share position in Italy and a top three market share position in Belgium, Portugal and the Netherlands.
 We also hold a top three market share position in the generic prescription market in the U.K.

 The European generic retail prescription market varies significantly by country in terms of the extent of generic penetration, the key decision maker in terms of drug choice, and other important aspects.
-Some countries, including the Netherlands, Germany, the U.K. and Poland, are characterized by relatively high generic penetration, ranging between 49% and 60% of total retain prescription market sales in the twelve months ended November 2010, based on volume.
-Conversely, other major European markets, including France, Italy and Spain, are characterized by much lower generic penetration, ranging between 14% and 32% of total retail prescription sales in the twelve months ended November 2010, based on volume.
-However, recent actions have been taken by governments, in particular, in these latter countries to reduce healthcare costs with measures including encouraging further use of generic pharmaceutical products.
+Some countries, including the Netherlands, Germany, the U.K. and Poland, are characterized by relatively high generic penetration, ranging between 50% and 72% of total retail prescription market sales in the twelve months ended November 2011, based on volume.
+Conversely, other major European markets, including France, Italy and Spain, are characterized by much lower generic penetration, ranging between 16% and 32% of total retail prescription sales in the twelve months ended November 2011, based on volume.
+However, recent actions taken by governments, in particular in these latter countries, to reduce healthcare costs could encourage further use of generic pharmaceutical products.
 In each of these underpenetrated markets, in addition to growth from new product launches, we expect our future growth to be driven by increased generic utilization.

 The manner in which products are marketed also varies by country.
-In addition to selling pharmaceuticals under their International Nonproprietary Name (i.e., active ingredient), in certain European countries, there is a market for both branded generic products and "company-branded" generic products.
-Branded generic pharmaceutical products are given a unique brand name as these tend to be more responsive to the promotion efforts generally used to promote brand products.
-Company-branded products generally consist of the active ingredient with a prefix or suffix of the company's name, either in whole or in part.
+In addition to selling pharmaceuticals under their International Nonproprietary Name ("INN") (i.e., active ingredient), in certain European countries, there is a market for both branded generic products and "company-branded" generic products.
+Branded generic pharmaceutical products are given a unique brand name, as these markets tend to be more responsive to the promotion efforts generally used to promote brand products.
+Company-branded products generally consist of the name of the active ingredient with a prefix or suffix of the company's name, either in whole or in part.